david16correa/LBMengine.jl/README.md

 A Lattice Boltzmann Method engine for simulation of spherical microswimmers.

 Some examples can be found in [LBM-benchmarks](https://github.com/david16correa/LBM-benchmarks).
-Some of the systems included are Poiseuille and Couette flows, an obstructed Poiseuille flow and two microswimmer prototypes.
+Some of the systems included are shown below.

  ![winterMeeting](https://github.com/david16correa/LBM-experiments/blob/main/assets/winterMeetingSummary2.png)